 The real fix for Unreadable Without Losing Your Data

-Apparently, if you wipe your phone’s data by factory resetting it, you won’t have the issues again especially if it was caused by your backup.
+If you wipe your phone’s data by factory resetting it, you won’t have the issues again, especially if your backup caused it.
 However, immediately after you restore your backup, you will instantly inherit the bug.

 Against this backdrop, I am providing ways to fix this bug without losing your data.

-- step2: select “Wipe Cache Partition“.
-This will not erase your data but it most defintely fix your unreadable app permissions and default apps text bug.
+- Step 2: Select “Wipe Cache Partition“.
+This will not erase your data, but it will fix your unreadable app permissions and default app text bug.

 - step3: confirm your selection and allow the system to clear the cache